Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Mountain Peak.md

-The mountain peak offers a breathtaking view, a vantage point from which the entire island and the seemingly endless expanse of blue that surrounds it.
+The mountain peak stands as the highest point on the island.
+It offers a breathtaking panoramic view, a vantage point from which the entire island and the seemingly endless expanse of blue that surrounds it.
 There is a series of rock formations here where the cannibals make offerings of bound animals, and at least once a year a live human, to [[Displacer Beast]].

+A series of ancient, jagged rock formations dominate the peak.
+These rocks have been weathered by centuries of wind and rain, creating natural altars and crevices where offerings are placed.
+Bones and decayed animal carcasses can be found scattered around the rocks.